Invariance of Immersed Floer cohomology under Maslov flows: Curve shrinking and gluing at a tangency

 This ends the definition. \end{definition}

 We claim that there is a unique holomorphic treed disk near the approximately-holomorphic disk defined in the previous paragraph.
+Since the almost complex structure $J_\Gamma$ in a neighborhood $U$ of the self-tangency ${v}$ is assumed to be standard $J_\Gamma |_U = J_{\bC^n}$, and so invariant under rescaling, it will suffice to prove Theorem \ref{smallstrip} \eqref{cshort} for the family $\phi_s^{\loc}$.
 The Sobolev spaces used for shrinking are defined using a weight function constant on the ends.

-\begin{definition} {\rm (Weighted Sobolev spaces)} Let $\lambda > 0 $ be a small weight and $e_\rho: C \to \R$ a function with
+\begin{definition} {\rm (Weighted Sobolev spaces)} Let $\lambda > 0 $ be a small weight and $e_\varkappa: C \to \R$ a function with